oasisprotocol/old-docs/src/overview.md

 While our network is not quite ready for node operators, we should be getting there soon!

 If you’re interested in signing up to run a node, please go to [https://oasis-protocol.org/node](https://oasis-protocol.org/node) and we’ll be in touch as soon as we’re ready.

+#### How is Enigma Network/Secret Network different from Oasis Network?

+Enigma Network now renamed as Secret Network, please go to [https://docs.scrt.network/#/] (https://docs.scrt.network/#/) for more information is a similar protocol which want's to build a better internet.
+Unlike Oasis which has a blockchain of their own,Enigma is a privacy computation layer.

+Secret Network has a crypto-coin called as secret coin,which is going to be swapped from the existing Enigma coin due to some regulation issues.
+For more details [https://www.coindesk.com/ico-project-enigma-settles-sec-charges-over-45m-token-sale](https://www.coindesk.com/ico-project-enigma-settles-sec-charges-over-45m-token-sale).
+Oasis doesn't have a coin which is on the exchange.

+Both provide an off-chain private storage which works on encrypted data,use of Trusted Execution Environment,usage of Cosm-wasm for writing secret/private contracts.
+Currently both support Rust but Oasis will support Solidity in the future.

+Unlike Secret Network,Oasis allows users to deploy their apps on the blockchain.

+#### Other Alternatives to Oasis Networks
+[https://www.owler.com/company/starkware](https://www.owler.com/company/starkware) This website gives an overview of some of the competitors in this space.